artus9033/NodeJS-QMC5883L/README.md

 # 6. License
 This project is licensed under the GNU General Public License v3.
 You're allowed to clone the code, modify it and use provided that You mention the author (artus9033) and provide a link to this repository.

+# 7. TODO
+1. Add a function to the binding to set the RNG, OSR, ODR & Mode parameters
+2. Make the initialize() function return false if connection didn't succeed